EsupPortail/Esup-Pod/docs/index_en.md

 * [Technical documentationof Esup-Pod v4](4.x/index_en)

 This documentation only applies to version 4 of the Esup-Pod project.
-_For older versions of Esup-Pod, please refer to the following link: [Documentation for versions 1, 2 and 3 of Esup-Pod](https://www.esup-portail.org/wiki/x/LYA3Y)_
+_For older versions of Esup-Pod, please refer to the following link: [Documentation for versions 1, 2 and 3 of Esup-Pod (FR only)](https://www.esup-portail.org/wiki/x/LYA3Y)_
 {: .alert .alert-warning}